nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 .. warning:: No Secure Connection

    When using this, you are not creating a secure connection.
 The Solaris 10 SSL libraries are so old that they cannot work with the ciphers that FreeIPA has turned on.
-Kerberos is hit or miss.

 .. note:: AD Trust - Different Trees

    If using an AD trust, you should use the second example, where it looks at the compat tree for users.

+.. warning:: No Service Account

+   If you have configured FreeIPA to not allow any anonymous connections, you will need to use a proxy account.
+We have provided the examples for this configuration.

 .. code-block:: bash

-   # Without AD Trust
+   # Without AD Trust (no proxy)
-   % ldapclient manual -a credentialLevel=proxy \
+   % ldapclient manual -a authenticationMethod=none \
-                       -a authenticationMethod=simple \
                        -a defaultSearchBase=dc=ipa,dc=example,dc=com \
-                       -a domainName=ipa.example.com
+                       -a domainName=ipa.example.com \
-                       -a defaultServerList="server1.ipa.example.com server2.ipa.example.com"
+                       -a defaultServerList="server1.ipa.example.com server2.ipa.example.com" \
                        -a followReferrals=true \
                        -a objectClassMap=shadow:shadowAccount=posixAccount \
                        -a objectClassMap=passwd:posixAccount=posixaccount \